Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Existence implies properness and geodesic stability

+The properness conjecture predicts the properness of Mabuchi's $K$-energy is equivalent to the existence of cscK metrics.
+We then formulate the properness of an energy functional $F$ in the space of smooth K\"ahler potentials $\mathcal H$ associated with the K\"ahler class $\Om$.

+The properness conjecture for cscK metrics is formulated by Chen regarding to the $L^2$-geodesic distance \cite{arXiv:0809.4081}, in Donaldson's framework of space of K\"ahler metrics \cite{MR1736211}; and later was updated in Darvas-Rubinstein \cite{MR3600039} by using the $d_1$-geodesic distance, which is after Darvas' work \cite{MR3702499,MR3406499} on the metric completion $\mathcal E^1_0$ of the space of K\"ahler potentials.
+We refer the readers to the expository article \cite{arXiv:1401.7857} and the works \cite{MR3406499,MR3702499,MR3687111,arXiv:1602.03114,MR3090260,MR3956691,MR3600039} and references therein on the $d_1$-metric and the weak topology from the rapid growing literature.
+We would like to bring to the attention of readers that in the K\"ahler-Einstein problem, the properness of Ding functional \cite{MR967024} with respect to Aubin's $I$-functional was introduced by Tian \cite{Ding-Tian,MR1471884} in the 1980s, which is motivated from the Moser-Trudinger inequality on $S^2$.

-With the preparation above, we are ready to prove "existence implies properness" and the geodesic stability conjecture for cscK cone metrics.
+With the preparation above, we are ready to prove "existence implies properness" and extends the geodesic stability results to cscK cone metrics.
 The proofs are similar to \cite{arXiv:1801.00656}.
 We put them as following for readers' convenience.